 The De'Longhi EC685M's biggest strong suit is its size.
 The small footprint allows even those with small kitchens to enjoy the ritual of tamping and brewing espresso with a classic portafilter machine.
 Beyond that, the waters get a little murky as to whether this is a good machine for you.
 Firstly, it does not have a built-in grinder, so you'll either need to invest in a nice grinder that can achieve a fine espresso grind, or buy some of the premium pre-ground coffee that is meant for espresso making.
-Secondly, the De'Longhi lists for $430, which is less than what we've seen the Breville Infuser selling for.
+Secondly, the De'Longhi often costs more than the Breville Infuser.
 The Breville Infuser is the grinder-less version of our Editors' Choice winner, which made better espresso than the EC685M.

 De'Longhi EC685M Review